albertpang/pyAlbertCAD/README.md

   Attaching Blocks to Viewports according to coordinates and Winding algorithms\
   Attaching Mleaders to Lines based on coordinates\
   Associating Blocks to Lines based on collinearity\
+  Function and Method Wrappers to avoid COMType Errors\
   Outputting Dataframes for each Block Type

 🚧 **Currently in Progress** 🚧 \